Jagmeet Singh says he'll work hard to win Rachel Notley's vote | CBC News

 Singh promised to change Notley's hesitation about voting for her own party.

 "Just means I've got to work harder.
 It's all good.
-I'm going to convince her," Singh said while campaigning on Friday night in Thunder Bay, Ont.
+I'm going to convince her," Singh said, while campaigning Friday night in Thunder Bay, Ont.

-"We disagree on one point, but there's so much that we have in common — and it's okay.
+"We disagree on one point, but there's so much that we have in common — and it's OKI.
 I'm going to keep on working hard."

 Singh called Notley a "champion" and said she has made much progress for Alberta.